UANDES-4103-201910/course-project-gimenez-velez-1-2/README.md

 -Propper routing for wall and login
--Delete dislike model and controller with respective scaffolding -Use of bootstrap for easier stylsheet modification
+-Delete dislike model and controller with respective scaffolding -Use of bootstrap for easier stylsheet modification -Showing user posts, comments and likes in wall
+-Seeds for likes and dislikes
+-Improve stylesheet sthetics